 The City's cameras are located on CalTrans right-of-ways, so are operated under an Encroachment Permit obtained from CalTrans.
 HighwayRobbery.net obtained these documents from CalTrans, via a public records request.

 In Nov.
 2015 the City applied for a renewal of its Encroachment Permit.
 Mentioned in that application was that the City intended to continue its effort to obtain a new permit, to put a camera at Bayfront/Chilco.
 CalTrans eventually approved the Bayfront/Chilco permit and the camera was installed in late 2016.

 Some other cities operate cameras under encroachment permits.
 For more information about those cities and about CalTrans' criteria for the issuance of an encroachment permit, see the CalTrans section on the Links page.

 Menlo Park Docs Set # 8

 Menlo Park Docs Set # 9

-Emails between the City and RedFlex (obtained via a Public Records Act request) reveal that they are thinking about putting one or two cameras at the corner of Bayfront and Chilco, and that rolling right turns could be 97% or more of the violations.
+In May 2013 highwayrobbery.net obtained Emails between the City and RedFlex (obtained legally, via a Public Records Act request) revealing that they were thinking about putting one or two cameras at the corner of Bayfront and Chilco, and that rolling right turns could be 97% or more of the violations.
+From those emails: